Sadly all Poacher Morris danceouts for 2020 have been cancelled due to the Coronavirus restrictions

 Q: Is it expensive?

-No. Poacher Morris has no annual subscription fee and we have small fee (currently £1) for members attending on practice evenings to help cover the cost of the hall.
-All the taster sessions are free.
+No. Poacher Morris has no annual subscription fee and we have small fee (currently £2, (£1 for students)) for members attending on practice evenings to help cover the cost of the hall.

 Q: I will have to make a big commitment?